ferSoto/resume/README.md

 # Resume
 Everytime I'm asked for my resume I need to go through Documents, Downloads, Drive and two different email accounts just to find a really outdated version of it.

-Tired, really tired of it, this is my first attemp of having an upto-date resume online.
+Tired, really tired of it, this is my first attempt of having an up to date resume online.

 **What do I want to do in this repo?**